GE invests in Enel's Buffalo Dunes wind farm in Kansas

-General Electric Co (GE.N) will provide capital and technology for the 250-megawatt (MW) Buffalo Dunes wind farm in Kansas being built by a unit of Italian renewable power company Enel Green Power SpA EGPW.MI, GE said in a release on Monday.
+April 8 General Electric Co will provide capital and technology for the 250-megawatt (MW) Buffalo Dunes wind farm in Kansas being built by a unit of Italian renewable power company Enel Green Power SpA, GE said in a release on Monday.

 Enel Green's North American unit will maintain the remaining 49 percent stake in the project with the option to increase its position to 75 percent in 2013 or 2014, and will serve as project manager, GE said.